abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 This requirement is unstated, and pervasive.
 Everything in the Stepanov-era standard library implicitly assumes it.
 In the Ranges/Concepts era, we get text like P0898, rightly forbidding spontaneous changes to an object.
-But in the general case, the standard already says this, because the library rules on data races require that most library types are effectively thread-compatible, and that inputs to the library must be thread-compatible.
+But in the general case, the standard already says this, because of the language rules on data races, and the library rules that require most library types are effectively thread-compatible.

 Put another way: what do you need to know when invoking a standard algorithm on some user-defined type?
 You need to know the syntax and semantics of its basic